 Air Fryer Turkey Breast is an easy way to cook a small portion of a turkey, with perfectly juicy results, for a smaller holiday crowd.
 It’s seasoned with a herb infused butter that helps to add moisture, taste and that crispy outer skin!

-Chicken Stuffed with Brie, Spinach and Cranberries makes clean and easy Thanksgiving dinner or a fancy chicken recipe for any occasion.
+Chicken Stuffed with Brie, Spinach and Cranberries makes clean and easy Thanksgiving dinner or fancy clean eating chicken recipes for any occasion.
 Moist, flavourful and juicy, no one will miss the turkey.

 How to cook perfect Boneless Leg of Lamb Roast every time.
 Basic EASY Thanksgiving dinner recipe anyone can make (and can we talk about how impressive it is, too?!)

 Hands off Slow Cooker Balsamic Pot Roast comes out tender and is perfect for those guests that don’t want turkey!
 Beef cooked in balsamic vinegar, beef stock, mustard and soy sauce for a delicious ‘shredded beef’ perfect for eating with your mashed potatoes or cauliflower.

 Easy Baked Salmon in Foil with simple seasonings in 20 minutes.
 Healthy, moist and delicious dinner even picky eaters will enjoy.

 Nothing screams fall like Stuffed Acorn Squash with ground turkey, spinach and the perfect blend of spices.
 This recipe looks so fancy but is so easy to make.
 And tastes even better!

 Healthy Cranberry Sauce with 3 simple ingredients and refined sugar is not one of them.
 Easy, healthy Thanksgiving recipe and tasty cranberry sauce from scratch.
 Perfect addition to your Thanksgiving turkey with gravy and mashed potatoes.